Scincella

 Scincella is a genus of lizards in the skink family, Scincidae, commonly referred to as ground skinks.
 The exact number of species in the genus is unclear, as taxonomic reclassification is ongoing, and sources vary widely.
 Scincella species primarily range throughout the temperate regions of the world and are typically small, fossorial lizards, which consume a wide variety of arthropods.
 They are a generalized insectivore with well developed chemosensory abilities.

+Description

+The Ground Skink (Scincella lateralis) a medium sized skink, that have a shiny brown back.
+They are most commonly found in moist woodland areas throughout the southeastern United States.

 Species

-The genus Scincella contains the following 38 recognized species:
+The genus Scincella contains the following 39 recognized species: